INVITATION FOR APPLICATIONS 2023

 Presentation of the Ceramics Association of La Borne

-Since 1971, the Ceramics Association of La Borne (ACLB) has been demonstrating its dynamism by organising regular events, international meetings and exhibitions in the former Girls’ School and, in 2010, in the Contemporary Ceramics Centre of La Borne.
-Today, the Association has over 70 members representing thirteen different nationalities, all living within a radius of 35 km.
+Since 1971, the Ceramics Association of La Borne (ACLB) has been demonstrating its dynamism by organising regular events, international meetings and exhibitions.
+Today, the Association has over 75 members representing thirteen different nationalities, all living within a radius of 35 km.
 Everyone creates unique pieces, utilitarian pottery and sculptures.
 The techniques and firings have become more varied, although wood still has a privileged status, with around thirty kilns still in use.

 The Ceramics Association of La Borne is part of the National Collective of Ceramists.
 It is a member of the “Ateliers d’Art de France” and “devenir.art.
 It collaborates with the Communauté de Communes Terres du Haut Berry which manages the Contemporary Ceramics Centre of La Borne.